CT Scans to Find Lung Cancer in Smokers

 - Are 50-80 years old AND

-- Have smoked heavily for years — about one pack per day for at least 30 years or two packs per day for at least 15 years — AND
+- Have a smoked history of at least 20 pack-years or one pack per day for at least 10 years — AND

-- Still smoke or have quit less than 15 years ago
+- Current smoker, or have quit within the past 15 years ago

-If you meet the guidelines above, you may be at high risk of lung cancer and qualify for yearly LDCT scans.
+If you meet the guidelines above, you may be at high risk of lung cancer and qualify for yearly screening exams.
+If you think you may be eligible for a LDCT scan, please discuss it with your doctor.

 How accurate are low-dose CT scans for lung cancer?